drpoutine/AppleKeyboard4Win/README.md

 Keyboard Driver files for windows so it doesn't suck ass and the FN row actually works like intended.
 Pulled from MacPro7,1 ESD Product Version 061-51424 Posted 03/18/2020 (Latest ESD at the time of posting)

+Includes Mouse/Trackpad drivers for the good people as well.

 Thanks to